maherharb/MATE-T580/assignments.md

 The following table contains a brief description of the assignments and the due dates:

-  Assignments | Description | Due date
+  Assignment | Description | Due date
 --------------|-------------|---------
-1 | Comparing healthcare outcomes in developed countries | TBD 2 | Scraping news articles from the website of a local magazine | TBD 3 | TBD | TBD
-4 | TBD | TBD
+1 | Comparing healthcare outcomes in developed countries | TBD 2 | Scraping news articles from the website of a local magazine | TBD 3 | Visualizing data on world healthcare outcomes | TBD 4 | TBD | TBD
-5 | Builing a classification model to predict body posture based on data collcted from a wearable device | TBD
+5 | Building a classification model to predict body posture based on data collected from a wearable device | TBD

+The criteria for getting a full grade on the asisgnment is different for each assignment.
+However, one criterion in common is to hand in a working solution that is:

+- Easy to run on my machine: requires changing no more that a single line of code - the working directory path.

+- Easy to follow: code includes comments, indentation is used to structure the code for ease or readibility, etc.

+- Your own work: Collaboration with classmates is not allowed.
+However, you are allowed to serach through web resources such as overstack and copy paste and adapt pieces of code that migt be useful to you.